Environmental Crime (FPN)

 - Representation must be made in writing, and supported with evidence, to the Local Authority email address detailed on your FPN

-- The Local Authority must receive your representation within 28 days of a notice being issued
+- Your representation must be received within 28 days of a notice being issued

 Environmental Crime FAQs (Know your rights)